Alim Öztürk

-Alim Öztürk (born 17 November 1992) is a professional footballer who plays as a centre-back for Samsunspor.
-Born in the Netherlands, he is a youth international for Turkey.
+Alim Öztürk (born 17 November 1992) is a professional footballer who plays as a centre-back for Iğdır.
+Born in the Netherlands, he represented Turkey at youth level.

 Öztürk has previously played for Dutch club SC Cambuur, Trabzonspor, 1461 Trabzon, Scottish club Heart of Midlothian, Boluspor and Sunderland.

 Career

 Playing in Netherlands

 Born in Alkmaar, Netherlands, to his Turkish parents, Öztürk grew up with three siblings and started playing football when he was nine years old and joining AFC '34 youth team.
 His parents kept distance from Öztürk playing football.
 He then joined FC Groningen.
 In 2011, Öztürk joined Eerste Divisie side SC Cambuur, where he quickly went through to the first team and made his Eerste Divisie debut for Cambuur on 22 January 2012.